markrickert/cryptohopper-dashboard-watchlist/README.md

 This is a small userscript that runs in your browser extension adding the ability to "watch" certain coins in your dashboard easier by assigning an icon and changing the background color.
 This allows you to track each coin over multiple hoppers with ease.

+## Features:

+### Watchlist

+* Allows you to track a coin by icon/color across all your hoppers.
+Highlight the losers or mark positions that are heavily dollar cost averaged to more easily visually identify them in your dashboard.
+* Clear individual coin watches by cycling through the list.
-You can remove all watchlist statuses by clicking the `X` at the top of the new column on the left of the dashboard.
+* Clear all watchlist colors by clicking the `X` at the top of the new watchlist column.

+### Current Buy/Sell Targets

+* Puts a target icon next to each currency symbol when it is on the target buy/sell list for easier tracking of what the bot is recommending to buy or sell.

 # ⚠️ Security implications: ⚠️